Rishi10898/Digital-Technology-Year-12-Design-Portfolio/README.md

 # AINZUNI - AI-Powered NZ Universities Chatbot

-AINZUNI is an intelligent chatbot interface that provides information about New Zealand universities using Llama 3.1:8b.
-The chatbot features a full-page interface and integrates with Ollama for local AI processing.
+AINZUNI is an intelligent chatbot interface that provides information about New Zealand universities using locally hosted AI models via Ollama.
+The chatbot features a full-page interface and integrates with Ollama for real-time, private AI processing.

 ## 🌟 Features

-- **Full-Page Chat Interface**: Modern, responsive design that fills the entire page
+- **Full-Page Chat Interface**: Modern, responsive design
-- **Llama 3.1:8b Integration**: Powered by Meta's latest language model
+- **Ollama Integration**: Supports any Ollama-compatible model (e.g., phi4:14b, Llama 3, etc.)
 - **NZ Universities Specialization**: Expert knowledge about New Zealand's 8 universities
-- **Real-time Responses**: Fast, intelligent responses to user queries
+- **Real-time Responses**: Fast, intelligent answers from your local model
-- **Dark/Light Theme**: Toggle between themes for better user experience
+- **Dark/Light Theme**: Toggle for user comfort
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Responsive Design**: Works on desktop, tablet, and mobile

 ## 🏫 Supported Universities